 Countless benefits of SEO–both tangible and intangible–make it well worth the investment for any business, big or small.

-SEO is essential to any successful online marketing strategy, from increased traffic and sales to improved branding and trust.
+That's why SEO is essential to any successful online marketing strategy, from increased traffic and sales to improved branding and trust.

 If you're not already incorporating SEO into your client's marketing mix, now is the time to start.